-Bill Ryder-Jones shares new single 'This Can't Go On' and announces LP 'Lechyd Da'
+Bill Ryder-Jones shares new single 'This Can't Go On' and announces LP 'Iechyd Da'

-Bill Ryder-Jones has shared his latest single ‘This Can’t Go On’ and has announced his upcoming LP ‘Lechyd Da’.
+Bill Ryder-Jones has shared his latest single ‘This Can’t Go On’ and has announced his upcoming LP ‘Iechyd Da’.

 - READ MORE: “If I wrote songs thinking about how they’ll be received, I’d be The 1975”: Bill Ryder-Jones on his accidental new album